crobinson96/crobinson96.github.io/_posts/2019-08-29-abcpersonalfinance.md

 ### 3. Find the best rates

 Quite often there are linked savings accounts to current accounts that let you save say £300 a month at a 5% interest.
 These are a lot better than other savings accounts on the market.
-Bare in mind though that you typically have to lock money away for this rate until the end of the year.
+Bear in mind though that you typically have to lock money away for this rate until the end of the year.

 ### 4. Use [www.moneysavingexpert.com](https://www.moneysavingexpert.com)